mgsosna/mattsosna.com/_posts/careers/2020-12-06-DS-transition-3.md

 ```

 ### Arrays
 `pandas` dataframes are actually built on top of `numpy` arrays, so it's helpful to have some knowledge on how to efficiently use `numpy`.
 Many operations on `pandas.Series` (the array-like datatype for rows and columns) are identical to `numpy.array` operations, for example.
+If you're working with [computer vision](https://en.wikipedia.org/wiki/Computer_vision), `numpy` multidimensional arrays are essential.

 `numpy`, or [Numerical Python](https://numpy.org/), is a library with classes built specifically for efficient mathematical operations.
 R users will find `numpy` arrays familiar, as they share a lot of coding logic with R's vectors.
 Below, I'll highlight some distinctions from Python's built-in `list` class.
 A typical rule of thumb I follow is that it's better to use Python's built-in classes whenever possible, given that they've been highly optimized for the language.
-In data science, though, `numpy` arrays are generally a better choice.<sup>[[1]](#footnotes)</sup>
+In data science, though, `numpy` arrays are generally a better choice.<sup>[[1]](#1-arrays)</sup>

 First, we have simple filtering of a vector.
 Python's built-in `list` requires either a list comprehension, or the `filter` function plus a lambda and unpacking (`[*...]`). `numpy`, meanwhile, just requires the array itself.